GadgetAngel/STM32-Template/README.md

 5	  i += off;
 i is 20
 ```
-Both LINUX and Windows Users, The output will continue until you press cntrl-c on your keyboard:
+Both **LINUX and Windows** Users, The output will continue until you press cntrl-c on your keyboard:
 ```
 ^CBreakpoint 1, Quit
 ```
-Both LINUX and Windows Users:
+Both **LINUX and Windows** Users:
 to stop debugging the file:
 (gdb) kill
 ```
 Kill the program being debugged? (y or n)
 ```
-Both LINUX and Windows Users, type:  y
+Both **LINUX and Windows Users**, type:  y
 ```
 [Inferior 1 (Remote target) killed]
 ```
-Both LINUX and Windows Users:
+Both **LINUX and Windows** Users:
 (gdb) q

-Both LINUX and Window Users, type cntrl-c on your keyboard, the terminal window will return back to the system prompt.
+Both **LINUX and Window Users**, type cntrl-c on your keyboard, the terminal window will return back to the system prompt.

-Both LINUX and Window Users, Select the terminal window where you typed in st-util command and hit cntrl-c to exit the st-util command
+Both **LINUX and Window Users**, Select the terminal window where you typed in st-util command and hit cntrl-c to exit the st-util command

-For LINUX Users, Now exit out of both terminal windows.
+For **LINUX Users**, Now exit out of both terminal windows.

-For LINUX Users, If you want a new gdb session, you must start up two new terminal windows
+For **LINUX Users**, If you want a new gdb session, you must start up two new terminal windows

-For Windows Users, type cntrl-c on your keyboard, the terminal window will return back to the system prompt or cmd prompt.
+For **Windows Users**, type cntrl-c on your keyboard, the terminal window will return back to the system prompt or cmd prompt.
 Windows users can
 reuse the same terminal window if they want to restart another gdb session.

-All the GDB documentation can be found online at:https://sourceware.org/gdb/current/onlinedocs/gdb/index.html#SEC_Contents
+All the GDB documentation can be found online at: https://sourceware.org/gdb/current/onlinedocs/gdb/index.html#SEC_Contents